DKISTDC/dkist/docs/tutorial/4_dataset_files.md

 ```

 This tells us that our (4, 425, 980, 2554) data array is stored as 1700 files, each containing an array of (1, 980, 2554).
-Since the filenames are automatically generated from observation metadata, the `files` attribute can also track those before we even download the data.
+The list of filenames referenced by this dataset can also be accessed with:

 ```{code-cell} ipython3
 ds.files.filenames